 Directions given by the Secretary of State for Health requiring NHS Digital to establish and operate informatics systems for the collection of analysis of information, and to exercise systems delivery functions in respect of the NHS e-Referral Service.

-We only store and process your personal data within the UK and European Economic Area (EEA).
+We only store and process your personal data within the UK.
 Currently there are no plans for this to change.

 Whenever you provide personal information to a care organisation, that organisation is legally obliged to use your information in line with data protection law.